xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 6.2.1 Proposal List

 A proposal list has an integer line and column value.
-These are to mare the point in the action body where the list originates.
+These are to mark the point in the action body where the list originates.
 This information will be used later by the completion processor.